docker/docs/docker-id/index.md

 ## Troubleshooting

 If you run into trouble with your Docker ID account, know that we are here to help!
+If you want to retrieve or reset your password, [enter your email address](https://id.docker.com/reset-password/){: target="_blank" rel="noopener" class="_"} for additional instructions.

  The most frequently asked questions regarding Docker ID accounts can be found on our [support troubleshooting FAQ](https://hub.docker.com/support/).

 You can use the [Docker forums](https://forums.docker.com/) to ask questions amongst other Docker community members, while our [hub-feedback GitHub repository](https://github.com/docker/hub-feedback) allows you to provide feedback on how we can better improve the experience with Docker Hub.